ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Open Issues

-The list of currently open issues for this documents can be found at [](https://github.com/thomas-fossati/draft-ftbs-rats-msg-wrap/issues).
+The list of currently open issues for this document can be found at [](https://github.com/thomas-fossati/draft-ftbs-rats-msg-wrap/issues).

 [^rfced] please remove before publication.